pvcraven/arcade_book/source/labs/lab_07_user_control/user_control.rst

   prior labs where you drew with a function, and move it to the ``on_draw`` method of your class.
 But don't have your object be a simple one line of code shape.
 * Rename your class from ``Ball`` to a name that represents what you are really drawing.
-* After you get that object moving, pick a *different* method of control (keyboard, mouse, gamepad.)
-Create a *new class*, draw something *different*, and move it around the screen.
+* After you get that object moving, do it again:

+  * Pick a *different* method of control (keyboard, mouse, gamepad.)
+  * Create a *new class*
+  * Draw something *different* with that class, and move it around the screen.

+.. note:: Stop!

+   Make sure you have two completely different items.

 * In the case of the game controller and the keyboard, make sure to add checks so that your object does not move off-screen and get lost.
+* Add sound effects

   * Add a sound effect for when the user clicks the mouse button.
   * Add a different sound effect for when the user bumps into the edge of the screen.
     Make sure the sound only plays when you are trying to go beyond the edge of the screen, and not when you just sit at the edge of the screen.
 This part isn't needed for anything controlled by the mouse.

-When you are done, make sure you commit your sound effects in what you turn in!
-Otherwise your program can't be graded.
+That's it!
+Commit and turn in your work.

 .. _Arcade Starting Template: https://api.arcade.academy/en/latest/examples/starting_template.html